 Duo follows a tiered system based on features and services you would like added to the application.

-• Essential: This plan starts at $3 per user, per month and supports additional features including single sign-on, verified Duo push, trusted endpoints, passwordless authentication, and user group policies.
+- Essential: This plan starts at $3 per user per month and includes additional features like single sign-on, verified Duo push, trusted endpoints and passwordless authentication.

-• Advantage: The Duo Advantage plan is $6 per user, per month and includes everything supported in the Essential plan plus other advanced features like risk-based authentication, adaptive access policies, device health checks, complete device visibility and threat detection.
+- Advantage: The Duo Advantage plan is $6 per user per month and includes all Essential features plus risk-based authentication, adaptive access policies, device health checks and complete device visibility.

-• Premier: This plan starts at $9 per user, pre month and encompasses every feature in the Advantage plan, including complete device trust with endpoint protection check, a comprehensive package for zero-trust access, and VPN-less remote access to private resources.
+- Premier: This plan starts at $9 per user per month and offers all Advantage features and inclusions such as complete device trust with endpoint protection check, a comprehensive package for zero-trust access and VPN-less remote access to private resources.
 (Figure A)

 Microsoft Authenticator pricing (Free; bundled into some existing products)